Moana Surfrider, A Westin Resort & Spa, Waikiki Beach Review (2026)

 Yes, the Moana Surfrider charges a daily resort fee.
 This fee covers amenities such as beach towels, chairs, and other services, but it is charged separately even on award stays.

 No, breakfast is not included for most guests.
-The resort does have a breakfast buffet and on-site cafés, but these come at an additional cost unless you receive complimentary breakfast through elite status or a specific promotion.
+The resort has a breakfast buffet and on-site cafés, but these come at an additional cost unless you receive complimentary breakfast through elite status or a specific promotion.